uehaj/staticalizer/README.md

     $ export CLASSPATH=STATICALIZER_HOME/lib/staticalizer-0.1.jar
     groovy test.groovy

-or speify it on -cp option. e.g.
+Or specify it on -cp option. e.g.

     groovy -cp STATICALIZER_HOME/lib/staticalizer-x.y.jar test.groovy

-or you can copy the jar into ~/.groovy/lib/ directry.
+Or you can copy the jar into ~/.groovy/lib/ directly.

 Environment
 -------------

 Staticalize itself is pure java program.
-But the wrapper scripts staticalizer/staticalizer.bat are supplied in bourne shell script and Window batch file.
-Many unix like environment and windows can run it.
+But the wrapper scripts staticalizer and staticalizer.bat are supplied in bourne shell script and Window batch file.
+Many unix-like environment and windows could run it.

-To apply the patch file generated by staticalizer, patch command or some tools which can handle unified-diff-form patch file have to be available.
+To apply the patch file generated by staticalizer, patch command or some tools that can handle unified-diff-form patch file have to be available.

 License
 ----------